IRIS-NITK/IRIS-RoR-Bootcamp-2022/week_6/README.md

 A `belongs_to` association indicates the model cannot exist without the other model.
 In our blogging application, an article cannot exist without an user, so a `belongs_to` association is appropriate.
-It represents a one-to-one relationship between the two models.

 ```ruby
 class Article < ApplicationRecord